-The executive Directors and the senior management have been delegated with the authority and responsibility by the Board for the day-to-day operations, business strategies and management of the Group.
+The executive Director and the senior management have been delegated with the authority and responsibility by the Board for the day-to-day operations, business strategies and management of the Group.
 After evaluation of the current situation of the Company and considering of the board composition, the Board is of the opinion that it is appropriate and in the best interests of the Company at the present stage for such arrangement as it helps to maintain the continuity of the policies and the stability of the operations of the Company.
 The Board will continue to review the effectiveness of the Company's structure as business continues to grow and develop in order to assess whether any changes, including the appointment of the CEO, is necessary.

 Pursuant to code provision C.2.7 of the CG Code, the Chairman should at least annually hold meetings with the independent non-executive directors without the presence of other directors.
-During the Period, the Chairman, did not hold any meeting with the independent non-executive Directors without the presence of other Directors.
-However, the Chairman held meetings with the independent non-executive Directors with the presence of other Directors periodically during the Period to understand their concerns, to discuss pertinent issues and to ensure that there was access to adequate and complete information.
+During the Period, the Chairman, did not hold any meeting with the independent non-executive Directors without the presence of other Directors due to business engagements.
+Since the independent non-executive Directors have communicated and discussed with the Chairman directly from time to time during the Period to express their concerns, to discuss pertinent issues and to ensure that there was access to adequate and complete information.
+The Company considers that there were sufficient channels and communication for discussion of the Company's affairs between the Chairman and the independent non-executive Directors.
 The independent non-executive Directors could have direct contacts with the Chairman after meetings if necessary.

 Pursuant to code provision C.5.1 of the CG Code, the Board should meet regularly and board meetings should be held at least four times a year at approximately quarterly intervals.
-Although only 2 regular Board meetings were held during the Period, the Board considered that sufficient meetings had been held as business operations were under the management and the supervision of the executive Directors.
+Although only 2 regular Board meetings were held during the Period, the Board considered that sufficient meetings had been held as business operations were under the management and the supervision of the executive Director.
 In addition, senior management of the Group provided to the Directors the information in respect of the Group's business development and activities from time to time and the significant matters had been either duly reported, discussed and resolved at the 2 Board meetings or dealt with by the Board by way of written resolutions for expeditious commercial decisions making purposes.